-Call Type Detection

-Call-type detection on TDM calls provides a level of control and accuracy unique to the ETM System.
+T1 Span -Interfaces with a circuit carrying 24 digital channels using CAS, PRI, or SS7 signaling.
+VoIP Span -A pair of IN/OUT Ethernet NIC interfaces, which provide the "tap" point for the ETM Appliance to monitor VoIP traffic.
+Call Type Detection Call-type detection on TDM calls provides a level of control and accuracy unique to the ETM System.
 On VoIP Spans, the call type is determined by the codec used.
 Policies can prescribe specific actions based on the call type.
 For example, you can implement a Firewall Policy to terminate modem calls from or to specific numbers, send email notifications of voice calls on fax lines, and add an entry to the Policy Log for each unanswered call to your call center.
 And since all of the call monitoring data for each call, including the call type, is stored in the Call Logs in the ETM Database, you can use the Usage Manager to generate reports that provide the information you need for accurate telecommunications accounting.

-Call Types Reported by the ETM[®] System

-The table below defines each of the call types reported by the ETM System.
+Call Types Reported by the The table below defines each of the call types reported by the ETM System.
 All of these call types can be used in Policy Rules.
+The appropriate call

+Call Types The table below defines each of the call types reported by the ETM System.
+Reported by the ETM [®] System All of these call types can be used in Policy Rules.
 The appropriate call type(s) for a Policy Rule depend on the Span type on which the Policy is to be installed.

 Call Type Definition Busy On TDM Spans, busy signal detected (typically on an unanswered call).
-On VoIP Spans, message received indicating a busy line.
+On VoIP Spans, SIP message received indicating a busy line.
 Note: Sometimes a message is played on busy lines instead of a busy signal, offering autoredial when the line is free.
 In this case, the call type is identified as Unanswered or Undetermined rather than Busy , depending on the signaling on the trunk.
 Data Call (Applies to PRI, SS7, and VoIP) Determined via specific D-channel or SS7 messaging, denotes a specific type of data call that may use more than one channel.
 Videoconferencing is a typical example.
 For VoIP, a data codec was used.
 Fax Fax calls.
 Reported when distinct fax handshake messages are detected on the line.
-For VoIP, indicates a fax codec was used.
-Modem (Does not apply to SIP or UTA) Modem calls.
+For VoIP, a fax codec was used.
+Modem (Does not apply to VoIP) Modem calls.
 Reported when distinct modem handshake messages are detected on the line.
-See also Modem Energy.
-Modem Energy (Does not apply to SIP or UTA) Calls for which a type of energy characteristic of modems is detected (in-band call audio with the characteristics of modulated modem data) but that do not present a standard modem handshake.
+See also Modem Energy .
+Modem Energy (Does not apply to VoIP) Calls for which a type of energy characteristic of modems is detected (in-band call audio with the characteristics of modulated modem data) but that do not present a standard modem handshake.
 For example, very old modem protocols and non-standards-based data transmission devices lack a standard modem handshake.
 These calls are reported as Modem Energy.
 See also Modem .
-STU (Does not apply to SIP or UTA) Secure Telephone Unit III (STU-III) calls.
+STU (Does not apply to VoIP) Secure Telephone Unit III (STU-III) calls.
 Reported when distinct STU handshake messages are detected on the line.
 Unanswered The calling party hung up after the call was dialed, but before the call was answered.
-Undetermined A distinct call type has not been detected.
-This can occur in the following situations: The calling number hung up after the call was answered but before the call type was determined.
-These may occur, for example, when a voice mail system answers the call, but the caller decides not to leave a voice mail message and hangs up.
-Silent or indistinguishable calls are reported in the Call Monitor as Undetermined until one of the following occurs: - A distinct call type is detected. - When Call Type Timeout is reached, the call defaults to Voice . • For VoIP, this call type is set if the codec in use has a type of Unknown , or if multiple codecs are negotiated, but no media packets are detected.
-If an Undetermined call ends before it is answered, it is logged as Unanswered.